-The Cantilever-Sensor is a new product in the Bachmann portfolio, designed for the continuous recording of structural loads on the rotor blades of wind turbines.
+The Cantilever-Sensor was designed for the continuous load recording on the rotor blades as well as on tower and foundation structures of wind turbines.

 Compared to conventional sensor technologies, the robust design of the CLS offers the following advantages: